IBM/multi-tenancy/documentation/announcement-blog.md

 ### Support for multiple platforms

-The following diagram shows the different deployment platform options.
-So far the project includes the implementation of the IBM Cloud deployment options.
-The future addition of IBM Cloud Satellite will allow the SaaS application to be deployed on-premises at client data centers, while still taking advantage of an OpenShift cluster managed by IBM Cloud.
+The following diagram shows the different deployment platform options, currently including several alternatives for IBM Cloud, as indicated by the green boxes.
+The orange boxes represent planned future developments, including the addition of IBM Cloud Satellite which will allow the SaaS application to be deployed on-premises at client data centers, while still taking advantage of an OpenShift cluster managed by IBM Cloud.
 Additionally, the same SaaS application could be deployed to other managed OpenShift services like AWS ROSA and Azure ARO.

 The easiest way to get started is with serverless, using the fully managed IBM Code Engine platform to run the application.
 For more advanced cloud-native applications, a dedicated Kubernetes or OpenShift cluster can be used.
 Compute isolation can be achieved with a shared cluster using Kubernetes namespaces/OpenShift projects, or by having dedicated clusters for each SaaS tenant.